The main minerals extracted in Hertfordshire are sand and gravel, with smaller amounts of chalk and clay.

 We're currently reviewing our Minerals Local Plan.

-We're planning to adopt our new Minerals Local Plan by Winter 2019.
+We're planning to adopt our new Minerals Local Plan by Autumn 2020.

 The Secretary of State issued a Direction in respect of saving the Minerals Local Plan policies for decision making purposes which is in force until the Minerals Local Plan is reviewed.